 The Discharger shall implement a Best Management Practices (BMP) Plan to include the requirements specified in this Order and as required by 40 CFR Part 451.3(d).
 An existing BMP plan may be modified for use under this section.
 The Discharger shall develop and implement the BMP Plan to prevent or minimize the generation and discharge of wastes and pollutants to waters of the United States and waters of the State and ensure disposal or land application of wastes is in compliance with applicable solid waste disposal regulations.
-The Discharger shall review and certify in writing to the Water Board the BMP Plan annually and must amend the BMP Plan whenever there is a change in the Facility or in the operation of the Facility that materially increases the generation of pollutants or their release or potential release to surface waters.
+The Discharger shall review and certify the BMP Plan in writing to the Water Board and must amend and re-certify the BMP Plan whenever there is a change in the Facility or in the operation of the Facility that materially increases the generation of pollutants or their release or potential release to surface waters.

 a.
-Best Management Practices (BMP) Plan - Aquaculture Operations
+Best Management Practices (BMP) Plan - Aquaculture Operations i.
+Solids Management